HealthTech · AI Product Design · Human-Centered AI

 Interested in the process behind this project?

-I can share more details about the research, MVP prototypes, testing insights, product ecosystem and visual design decisions in an interview.
+I'm happy to share more details about the research, MVP prototypes, testing insights, product ecosystem and visual design decisions in an interview.

 Get in touch